tun67213/DataStructuresReview/README.md

         If the collection contains values, then the function uses the collection's iterator to iterate through the values in the collection, and for each value, it will create a new Node and add it to this list.
 Finally, it will return true.
 #### public boolean addAll(int index, Collection<? extends E> c)
     Throws:
-        NullPointerException() if no Collection of values is provided (i.e. c is null) IndexOutOfBoundsException() if index is provided, but is out of bounds (i.e. less than 0 or greater than the size of this Linked List)
+        NullPointerException() exception if no Collection of values is provided (i.e. c is null) IndexOutOfBoundsException() exception if index is provided, but is out of bounds (i.e. less than 0 or greater than the size of this Linked List)
     Returns:
         True if this Linked List has been modified.
         False otherwise.